101 Unhealthiest Habits on the Planet

 Touching public brushes and lipsticks to your eyes, face and mouth — what could go wrong?
 Well, one woman sued the makeup chain Sephora in 2017, claiming she contracted oral herpes from a lipstick tester.
 And a 2005 study found between 67 and 100 percent of makeup-counter testers were contaminated with bacteria, including E. coli, staph and strep.
 All those bugs can cause skin and eye infections.

-The Remedy Rx: Never use a public makeup tester.
+The Rx: Never use a public makeup tester.
 Ask for a single-use sample that's sealed.
 If those aren't available, test a new shade on the back of your hand, then wash it off promptly.

 You're Washing Raw Meat